internetfriendsforever/workshops.today/tutorials/ppp.md

 So, in order to make a _canvas element_ we are using a _function_ called `createElement`, available to us from the omnipresent _document_ object.

+TODO: Making copies of files

+## Drawing more shapes
-TODO: Draw more shapes (line, triangle), introduce coordinate system (and how arguments are used, xy, width, height etc.)
+(line, triangle), introduce coordinate system (and how arguments are used, xy, width, height etc.)

-TODO: Loops, grid
+## Loops, grid
+loop-in-loop

-TODO: Variations
+## Variations
+Calcultations
+if/else
+math functions: sin, random, floor, math, ceil, modulo, exponents